A Pyramid In Scotland? All You Need To Know Before Visiting

 Pyramid In Scotland: How to visit

-Scotland’s Pyramid is on the Balmoral Estate, in the heart of the Cairngorm National Park.
-It is a great thing to do in Scotland with kids.
-Although visible from a distance, you will not just stumble across this impressive structure without following the path.
+Scotland’s Pyramid is on the Balmoral Estate, in the heart of the Cairngorm National Park and is just one of many great things to do in Scotland with kids.
+Although visible from a distance, you are unlikely to stumble across it without following the path.

 Accessing The Pyramid: by Car